croessner/nauthilus-website/docs/rest-api.md

 - `403 Forbidden`: Access denied
 - `500 Internal Server Error`: Server error

-**Protocol-Specific Brute Force Rules:**
+**Protocol-Specific and OIDC Client ID-Specific Brute Force Rules:**

-Nauthilus supports protocol-specific brute force rules (available from version 1.7.5), which allow you to define different brute force protection rules for different protocols (e.g., IMAP, SMTP, POP3).
-When a rule is configured with specific protocols using the `filter_by_protocol` option, it will only be triggered by authentication attempts using those protocols.
+Nauthilus supports protocol-specific and OIDC Client ID-specific brute force rules (available from version 1.7.5), which allow you to define different brute force protection rules for:

+1. Different protocols (e.g., IMAP, SMTP, POP3) using the `filter_by_protocol` option
+2. Different OIDC Client IDs using the `filter_by_oidc_cid` option

+When a rule is configured with specific protocols or OIDC Client IDs, it will only be triggered by authentication attempts using those protocols or Client IDs.

 When flushing brute force rules, you can specify the protocol to flush only rules associated with that protocol.
 This is useful when you have different rules for different protocols and want to flush only specific ones.

 The Redis keys for protocol-specific rules include the protocol name as part of the key, separated by a colon.
 For example: `nauthilus:bf:3600:24:5:4:192.168.1.0/24:imap`.

+For OIDC Client ID-specific rules, the Redis keys include both the `:oidc:` marker and the Client ID.
+For example: `nauthilus:bf:3600:24:5:4:192.168.1.0/24:oidc:my-client-id`.

 ---